 - Information on the school website

 - Parents’ evenings once a term

 - Parent drop-ins/coffee mornings

 - Parents’ views on Annual Review documents

-In addition to all of this, Mrs Beyene is available on the playground every morning and afternoon and will always be happy to arrange a time for a more formal conversation should that be needed.
+In addition to all of this, Mrs Roberts is usually available at 9am most mornings and will always be happy to arrange a time for a more formal conversation should that be needed.